-The BOA has five members appointed by the governing authority of DeKalb County.
-Members of the board serve six year terms.
+The BOA consists of five members appointed by the governing authority of DeKalb County.
+Members of the Board serve six-year terms.
 Terms of office, vacancies and removal from office are controlled by O.C.G.A.
 48-5-295.
-Eligibility and Qualifications are controlled by O.C.G.A.
-48-5-290 and 48-5-291
+Eligibility and qualifications are controlled by O.C.G.A.
+48-5-290 and 48-5-291.